orbeon/orbeon-forms-doc/form-builder/form-area.md

 When your mouse pointer hovers over a grid cell containing a control, some icons allowing for further actions appear:

+* **Move or Copy Control icon:** [SINCE 2017.2] a handle for you to drag & drop the control to another grid cell.
+Press the *shift* key before you start the drag & drop motion to create a copy of the current control in the target cell, instead of moving it there.
 * **Delete Control icon:** deletes the control.
     * This also removes information associated with the control, including validation properties and XML representation.
 * **Control Settings icon:** opens the Control Settings dialog.